eaxeax/lxNetSpeedMonitor/README.md

 # lxNetSpeedMonitor
-Show network speed by interface.
+Show network speed by interface in lxpanel.
 Inspired by [NetSpeedMonitor](https://netspeedmonitor.net)

 # building and installing
 Build with CMake